cs480x-22c/a2-DataVis-5Ways/README.md

 ![tabCars](img/carsTableau.png)

 For this tool, I found this to be pretty easy to use.
-The instuctions are clear on their website and the only thing I had to look up was inputting custom color palettes.
+The instructions are clear on their website and the only thing I had to look up was inputting custom color palettes.
+I like that you can change each display based on device, and I think in the future if I wanted to use some mobile vis tools I would check this out first!
+It also lets you host on a server, which is good for keeping the features like on-hover available.
+When it's in the app on my computer, I can mouse over for values but that doesn't translate to PNG well.

 ## Technical Achievements

-- Description of the Technical achievements you attempted with this visualization.
-  - Some ideas include interaction, such as mousing over to see more detail about the point selected.
+For tech achivements, I attemped to implement a mouse-over view for D3 to show data, but it did not work.
+The effort is there though!

 ### Design Achievements

-- Description of the Design achievements you attempted with this visualization.
-  - Some ideas include consistent color choice, font choice, element size (e.g. the size of the circles).
+I used consistent colors to the original graph by pulling the original hex colors.
+I also imported my own font to look closer to the original font into the D3 implementation since I ride or die by Raleway.
+For my Excel and Tableau implementations, I added the background grey and the white grid lines to the correct thickness to add some more visual contrast like the original graph.
+I was able to create the leagends and the visual icons as well for these two platforms.